 Discover our compelling selection from the extensive Hedges archive in the Virgin Media Studio at Media Space.

-The Hedges archive is part of the National Photography Collection at the National Media Museum in Bradford.
+The Hedges archive is part of the National Photography Collection at the National Science and Media Museum in Bradford.